 In this post, we’ll explore the supply and demand side of B2B marketplaces, discuss some innovative B2B marketplaces along the way, and wrap up with a series of recommendations for B2B digital commerce for 2020 and beyond.

 B2B marketplaces: businesses want to shop online, too

 Marketplaces are uniquely positioned to aggregate demand by offering a wide selection of third-party SKUs and reduced friction in the buying process.
 This helps vendors sell more products and services than if they launched siloed e-commerce sites alone.

 As we have seen with Amazon, the organization that controls the marketplace also owns all the data, which means potentially lucrative insights that can boost your organization’s revenue.

 According to Adobe, “By 2023, organizations that have operated enterprise marketplaces for more than one year will see at least 10% increase in net digital revenue.“

 The global B2B market has a lot going for it: massive purchasing power, long-term relationship-driven customers, and strong network effects (if you’re lucky).
 Yet the status quo of B2B purchasing suffers from many supply-and-demand-side problems:

 Online B2C marketplaces like Amazon and Alibaba – which are also rapidly expanding into B2B – have conditioned us to expect personalization, autonomy, and speed when buying online.
-We settle for nothing less than millions of readily-searchable products, verified peer reviews, breezy checkout, and fulfillment within hours.
+As a result of modern digital procurement, we settle for nothing less than millions of readily-searchable products, verified peer reviews, breezy checkout, and fulfillment within hours.

 While marketplaces are the top channel for corporate purchasing, they currently rank low in terms of buyer preference.